NYC Council approves cap on ride-share vehicles

 Uber has been fighting back with TV ads urging people to tell the city council "not to strand New Yorkers."
 They say that people need the service in the outer boroughs where subway service is spread out.

-Lawmakers hope it will help reduce congestion and stop the decline in drivers' salaries.
+Lawmakers hope it will help reduce congestion and protect taxi drivers who have seen a steep decline in income.

 By passing the proposal, New York becomes the first city in the country to impose these limitations.